 Visa Application Steps

-The Canadian Working Holiday Visa is competitive to obtain, and applications are therefore handled through “pool” system, which invites candidates to submit applications through random weekly draws.
+The Canadian Working Holiday Visa is competitive to obtain, and applications are therefore handled through a “pool” system, which invites candidates to submit applications through random weekly draws.

 Chances of an invitation vary based on a country’s quota of visas issued annually, the number of candidates in the pool, and the time of year.
 Keep updated on your chances by checking the number of permits available for your country in the current season.